0crash0/nodejs-opcua-3dp-test-generator/README.md

-# Test data generator for Ziiot platform by opc ua interface or REST API
+# Test data generator for Ziiot platform by OPC UA interface or REST API
 ### simulator of 3d printer and setting parameters at OPC UA and rest api
 ## docker and kubernetes ready